-This activity, unlike other impulse control worksheets, will help your students create a lasting connection to the concept of Stop and Think by introducing it in a fun and unique way.
+These impulse control worksheets will help your students create a lasting connection to the concept of Stop and Think by introducing it in a fun and unique way.

 Today’s activity introduces a tangible object to the abstract concept of Stop and Think: the Stop and Think Remote.

-With this printable, students can color their own remote and use it as a reminder to practice Stop and Think.
+With these impulse control worksheets, students will color their own remote and use it as a reminder to practice Stop and Think.

 Next, have students recommend a choice for the character.
 Based on that choice, have students press the Fast Forward button and think about what consequences that choice may have.
 Talk about if that’s the best choice based on the consequences.
 If that was not a good choice, have students press the Rewind button and make a different choice.
 Fast Forward again and this about the consequences.
 Repeat until students find a good choice.
 Repeat this process as you continue through the story.

 - Me and My Feelings: A Kids’ Guide to Understanding and Expressing Themselves by Vanessa Green Allen